 This Website is our educational contribution to the logistics and supply chain.
-Started in 2011 as a simple blog site - WATP continues to evolve into the premier source for individuals looking for by practitioner to practitioner knowledge and advice.
-Our simple goal is to improve, leadership, professionalism, thinking and execution in any supply chain.
-Since 2011 we welcomed successful practitioners to contribute their first hand experiences and thinking to our body of knowledge.
-To learn more about all of the contributors.
+Started in 2011 as a simple blog site, WATP continues to evolve into the premier source for individuals looking for practitioner to practitioner knowledge and advice.
+Our simple goal is to improve leadership, professionalism, thinking and execution in any supply chain.
+Since 2011 we have welcomed successful practitioners to contribute their first-hand experiences and thinking to our body of knowledge.

 Our principals served a number of clients and employers in the realm of supply chain strategy planning projects.
 Their leadership roles focused on the analysis, evaluation, planning, and implementation of a variety of global and domestics supply chain programs over several decades.

-The full scope of our experience with the design and construction of Distribution Centers spans 30 years.
+The full scope of our experience in the design and construction of distribution centers spans 30 years.
 The size and scope of projects covers a broad range of facility size, complexity and scope.
-Our founder served as a key capacity in the development of 38 distribution centers in his career, 11 projects as Program Manager.
+Durng his career, our founder served in a key capacity in the development of over 50 distribution centers, and as Program Manager on over 25 projects.

-Our principles served in key roles distribution center operations in their careers.
-Throughout their careers, they practiced the discipline of continuous improvement, seeking to improve the productivity and effect of this of distribution operations.
+During their careers, our principals have played key roles in distribution center operations.
+Throughout their experience, they have practiced the discipline of continuous improvement, seeking to enhance the productivity and effect of distribution operations.
 Their approach blends practical and simple process development with a strong drive to optimize performance.